drmikecrowe/Claude/README.md

 ```bash
 npm run start:all
 ```
-This starts both:
+This starts:
-- Next.js UI server on `http://localhost:4000`
+- Qdrant database (if not running)
-- API server with MCP integration on `http://localhost:3155`
+- Unified server with UI on `http://localhost:4000`
+- MCP server integrated in the same process

 **Individual Services:**
 ```bash